 The simplest message type for sending device data to your application via Bosch IoT Hub is telemetry messages.

 In this use-case the device sends messages to the Bosch IoT Hub with one of the supported protocols (for example MQTT).
 The Bosch IoT Hub will process the message in the specific protocol adapter and queue the message in its internal messaging network.
-The application that is connected to the messaging endpoint will then consume the message via the AMQP 1.0 protocol.
+Bosch IoT Things service that is connected to the messaging endpoint will then consume the message.

 Telemetry messages allow devices to send messages without guaranteed delivery.
 The message might be lost in flight or during internal Bosch IoT Hub message processing.